• 0161 696 6170

 If something unexpected happens in your business and you’re not insured there’s both a financial and a legal implication: you could be committing an offence and face penalties.
 So, ensure you have adequate insurance which covers professional indemnity, employer liability, building and contents cover, fleet insurance for vehicles used on business and credit insurance to protect against non-payment.

-Depending on your particular industry, you may require a license to trade.
-For example a vehicle hire company or operating a licensed premises.
-A law firm can help you identify which licenses you need to comply with regulations and assist with the relevant applications.
+Depending on your particular industry, you may require a licence to trade.
+For example a vehicle hire company or operating a licenced premises.
+A law firm can help you identify which licences you need to comply with regulations and assist with the relevant applications.

 Health and safety